Geniusyingmanji/Geniusyingmanji.github.io/README.md

 ### Hi there 👋

-🤓 I'm yingmanji, an undergraduate student from Fujian Normal University.

-I love traveling ✈️, photography 📷, cooking 👨‍🍳 and enjoying delicious food 🥘 .
+🤓 My name is Yifan Zhou (周奕帆), I’m currently a junior undergraduate student at the School of Computer and Cyber Security (CCS), Fujian Normal University (FJNU), I love traveling ✈️, photography 📷, cooking 👨‍🍳 and enjoying delicious food 🥘 .

 ### 🏆 Competition Awards